-Rachael Herron is the internationally bestselling author of the Cypress Hollow series (HarperCollins/Random House Australia) and of the memoir, A Life in Stitches (Chronicle).
-Her newest novel, Pack Up The Moon, will be available in March 2014 from Penguin (USA) and Random House Australia (NZ/AUST).
-Rachael received her MFA in writing from Mills College and is a 911 fire/medical dispatcher when she's not scribbling.
+Rachael Herron is the internationally bestselling author of the novel Pack Up the Moon, the five book Cypress Hollow romance series, and the memoir, A Life in Stitches.
+She received her MFA in writing from Mills College, and when she's not busy writing, she's a 911 fire/medical dispatcher for a Bay Area fire department.
+Splinters of Light, her next mainstream standalone, will be out in March 2015 from Penguin.
 She lives with her wife, Lala, in Oakland, California, where they have more animals and instruments than are probably advisable.
 Rachael is struggling to learn the accordion and can probably play along with you on the ukulele.
 She's a New Zealander as well as an American.
 She's been known to knit.

 Feel free to contact her about teaching at your writing conference/seminar.

 In what order should I read your novels?

 You can read them in any order, but chronologically, the Cypress Hollow novels go

 1. How to Knit a Love Song (Eliza's Gift in Australia)

 2. How to Knit a Heart Back Home (Lucy's Kiss in Australia)